appindesign/M-Time-Series/readme.md

 *Parameters*
 - `start` The function needs to be told the start of the timeline.
 The type of  start determines the type of the timeline.
 The type may be time, date, datetime or datetimezone.
 - `interval` The function needs to be told the duration of the interval between co-ordinates.
 - `end` Finally, it needs to be told the number of co-ordinates to include.
 The number of co-ordinates is given directly as a number, or by giving the last co-ordinate to include.
-The option to give the last co-ordinate makes this function a generalisation of the List.x functions (e.g. List.Datetimes) - they only support giving a number.
+The option to give the last co-ordinate makes this function a generalisation of the List.x functions (e.g. List.DateTimes) - they only support giving a number.

 *Return* The function returns a single-column table.
 The column title is determined by the type of the start co-ordinate.
 You may enrich the column with functions such as DateTime.Date, Time.Hour or Time.StartOfHour. fnRoundTimestamp in this library may be used to allocate a each co-ordinate to a group of co-ordinate e.g. fifteen minute timeslots.